Bella-deb/Arson-Staff-Training/README.md

 ## Join Arson: https://discord.gg/YQQteKGRCH

-Coded by @bella.deb on Discord.
+Coded by @bella.deb and overseen and co developed by karma.deb on Discord.